Augmented Reality and Underground Utilities

 The Future of Drainage

-While we’re still a way off from widespread, mainstream adoption, augmented reality is seeing use today in the underground utilities service.
-The technology has been demonstrated on-site, and has been used for small scale works – such as marking the location of utility lines.
+While we’re still a way off from widespread, mainstream adoption augmented reality is seeing use today in the underground utility service.
+The technology has been demonstrated on-site and has been used for small scale works – such as marking the location of utility lines.

 For the world of drainage, augmented reality certainly has a place, and it will be fascinating to monitor how the technology advances in the future.
 Will it be a common site for drainage engineers to reach for this kit from the back of their vans?
 Or will the tech prove to be too unwieldy, expensive or unreliable to use?

 To an extent, the technology will rely on accurate records and databases to pull the visual information from.
 If a city doesn’t have an extensive database to relay the location of pipes and utilities, then this will need to be improved first, or the tech may not be feasible.

 Express Clear provides a range of reliable drainage services including emergency drain repairs, drain cleaning, unblocking and maintenance work.
 We work promptly to identify and resolve your issue to the best of our abilities, and our team is on hand to provide all the advice you need to keep your drains operating smoothly.